AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 parent_subtype_indication (in case of a derived type declaration), or any of the progenitors from the interface list (if any).

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Positive integer specifying the maximal allowed number of parents/progenitors.

 .. rubric:: Example